 Who Is Prince Harry?

-Born in London, England, on September 15, 1984, Prince Henry of Wales, also known as Prince Harry, is the second son of Charles, Prince of Wales, and Princess Diana.
+Prince Henry of Wales, also known as Prince Harry, is the second son of Charles, Prince of Wales, and Princess Diana.
 After enduring the death of his mother in 1997, he occasionally acted out and found himself in the tabloids for embarrassing events.
 Prince Harry embarked on a decade-long stint in the military in 2005, seeing active service time in Afghanistan, and is involved in numerous charitable causes.
-In May 2018 he married American actress Meghan Markle, with whom he had son Archie Harrison Mountbatten-Windsor the following May.
+In May 2018, he married American actress Meghan Markle, with whom he had son Archie Harrison Mountbatten-Windsor the following May.

 Prince Harry began dating actress Meghan Markle, star of the television show Suits, in 2016.
 They met while Harry was attending the Invictus Games in Toronto, where Suits is filmed.
 In November of that year, Kensington Palace issued a statement confirming their relationship.
 The statement also requested privacy and respect for the couple after Markle had been subjected to racist and sexist attacks on social media, as well as harassment by paparazzi.